Aux-Think: Exploring Reasoning Strategies for Data-Efficient Vision-Language Navigation: Limitation and Future Work

 \section{Limitation and Future Work}

-This work evaluates Aux-Think’s data efficiency under a controlled, widely adopted setup: supervised fine-tuning (SFT) on the R2R dataset with monocular RGB input.
+This work evaluates Aux-Think’s data efficiency under a controlled, widely adopted setup: SFT on the R2R dataset with monocular RGB input.
 This enables fair comparison and isolates the effect of reasoning-aware supervision.
-While constrained, this setting opens several future directions—scaling to larger navigation datasets and incorporating richer inputs (e.g., depth, panorama, localization).
-However, we have not found an effective way to to improve both CoT and action quality through reinforcement learning jointly, and exploring reinforcement learning with lightweight VLMs like SmolVLM2 \cite{marafioti2025smolvlm} for more scalable policy learning will be our future work.
+While constrained, this setting opens future directions, scaling to larger navigation datasets and incorporating richer supervision (e.g., depth, panorama, localization) \cite{wang2025monodream}.